 17 million (which is %18 of the) Turkish Population speak English as a secondary language, yet the overall English proficiency of Turkish speakers is lower than you may expect.

-The English proficiency level of Turkish speakers is a bit lower than Brazil and Japan and a bit higher than Mexican speakers.
+The English proficiency level of Turkish speakers is a bit lower than that of Brazil and Japan and a bit higher than that of Mexican speakers.

 Younger generations have a higher rate of English speakers because most Turkish schools teach English as a secondary language.

 Yet, the English language is different and hard to learn for Turkish people.